gabrielscarvalho/fake-db-populator/README.md

 # Random Db Populator

-Make it easier to populate your **POSTGRES** test environments, creating inserts with **consistent random data**.
+Make it easier to populate your **POSTGRES AND MYSQL** test environments, creating inserts with **consistent random data**.
 With a clear language, you can focus on what makes your scenario unique.

 Other databases will be added soon.
 If you don't want to wait: [Create New Database doc](https://github.com/gabrielscarvalho/random-db-populator/blob/master/docs/NewDatabase.md)